 Benefits of the GUI Wallet

 User-friendly GUI wallets are now the established norm for mainstream interaction with blockchains, whether it be Safex, Bitcoin, Ethereum, or any other blockchain.
-To that end, the TWM Wallet was developed and released as part of the Safex.Market suite of software products.
+To that end, both the TWM Wallet and Big Box Store Wallet was developed and released as part of the Safex.Market and Big Box suite of software products, respectively.

 A key component of the TWM Wallet is the 2nd layer TWM-API software, which allows for off-blockchain encrypted P2P communication (including transmission of shopper/shipping details to the merchant), product display/removal capabilities and geofencing, which allows merchants to limit product visibility to only their specific geographic target market.

 Likewise, the Big Box Store ecosystem uses its own 2nd layer messaging API.

 The 2 messaging systems are not interchangeable (just like you wouldn't use the Amazon website to leave a message to an eBay seller).